“There’s no such thing as bad weather, just the wrong clothing”– Billy Connelly

 What to wear while hiking in Scotland and doing outdoor activities

-- Good waterproof coat including a warm liner in the colder months (I a Regatta one like this.)
+- Good waterproof coat including a warm liner in the colder months (I like this)

 - Hiking boots or walking shoes that are waterproof

-- Gaiters if you intend to be walking somewhere with long grasses or particularly wet
+- Gaiters if you intend to be walking somewhere with long grasses or particularly wet.
+More for longer walks.

 - Quick-dry or water-resistant trousers (my husband loves Craghoppers gear)